kserve/modelmesh-serving/docs/predictors/inferenceservice-cr.md

   - `modelId` - The internal id of the model in question.
 This includes a hash of the InferenceService's predictor spec.
   - `time` - The time at which the failure occurred, if applicable.

-Upon creation, InferenceService the model status will always transition to `Loaded` state (unless the loading fails), but later if unused it is possible that they end up in a `Standby` state which means they are still available to serve requests but the first request could incur a loading delay.
+Upon creation, the active model status of an InferenceService will always transition to `Loaded` state (unless the loading fails), but later if unused, it is possible that the active model status ends up in a `Standby` state which means the model is still available to serve requests but the first request could incur a loading delay.
 Whether this happens is a function of the available capacity and usage pattern of other models.
 It's possible that models will transition from `Standby` back to `Loaded` "by themselves" if more capacity becomes available.

 Model loading will be retried immediately in other pods if it fails, after which it will be re-attempted periodically (every ten minutes or so).